huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 ip address 192.168.1.2 255.255.255.252
 no shut
 ```
-X) Verify that R1 can ping R2 and vice versa
+- Verify that R1 can ping R2 and vice versa

-X) lets add a cloud to connect our virtual routers to our physical network
+- lets add a cloud to connect our virtual routers to our physical network

 After adding the cloud click on it and go to "Ethernet Interfaces" tab, then tick the "Show special Ethernet interfaces" box, click the Add all button, this will add all the interfaces from your physical machine to the cloud allowing you to connect your virtual router to it